 The Responsive Grants program has an online application process.
 Proposals sent by mail or fax will not be accepted.
 Late applications will not be considered, funding decisions cannot be expedited and all decisions are final.
 The Responsive Grant program has a highly competitive application process with only 33% of all applications receiving some level of funding.
 A decline should not be considered a reflection of the quality of your project or the worthiness of the organization.

 The Foundation will only accept one Responsive Grant application per organization, per year.
 The exception to this rule is school districts.
 The Foundation will accept multiple applications per school district however, only one application per individual school will be accepted each year in the Responsive Grant program.

-Applications will only be considered from qualified nonprofit, tax-exempt, charitable organizations.
+Applications will only be considered from qualified nonprofit organizations who have received tax-exempt status from the IRS either by way of a tax determination letter or by state statute.
 No grants to individuals will be made.

 Primary Areas of Interest

 Mr. Dubs was a Southern Oregon native who lived his life exploring and hunting in the wilderness areas that surrounded him.
 The Foundation’s mission is to empower youth; promote mentally, physically, and spiritually healthy families; and to inspire the love of wilderness areas.

 To support this mission, the Foundation looks for programs that:

 - Provide positive youth development experiences and innovative upstream interventions so youth can reach their full potential;

 - Improve access to basic needs such as food, medical care, and public safety in rural communities;